Jump to topic

 Other methods such as blood tests can also be considered as a diagnostic tool.
-Testing your cat for hyperthyroidism which is a risk factor for HCM should also be a priority.

 The best way to make use of this diagnostic tool is to visit your vet at least once a year.
 Regular visits will help the vet look at other details that may be associated with the disease.

 You can remind your vet to include the HCM test as part of the schedule during your visits.

 Yes.
 Hypertrophic cardiomyopathy affects cats of all ages.
 HCM has been detected in newborn kittens and adult cats.
 In humans, men are more prone to HCM than women.
 This situation is also the same with cats.